Mother of the Bride (1963 film)

 Mother of the Bride (أم العروسة, translit.
-Omm el aroussa) is a 1963 Egyptian comedy film directed by Atef Salem.
+Omm el aroussa) is a 1963 Egyptian comedy film directed by Atef Salem, starring Taheya Cariocca and Imad Hamdi.
 The film was selected as the Egyptian entry for the Best Foreign Language Film at the 37th Academy Awards, but was not accepted as a nominee.
-The Film was remade in Turkish as Yedi Evlat İki Damat in 1973.
+The film was remade in Turkish as Yedi Evlat İki Damat in 1973.

 Plot

 Zeinab and Hussein are the hard-working parents of a family in Cairo.
 One day, their daughter announces that she is getting married.
 When Zeinab and Hussein meet the groom's parents, the latter make a series of over-the-top demands for the wedding.